-A substantial amount of our stock is held by a small number of large investors and significant sales of our common stock in the public market by one or more of these holders could cause our stock price to fall.
+A substantial amount of our stock is held by a small number of large investors and significant sales of our ADSs in the public market by one or more of these holders could cause our stock price to fall.

-As of December 31, 2019, we believe 10 of our 20 largest holders of common stock were active institutional investors who held approximately 52% of our outstanding shares of common stock in the aggregate, with Massachusetts Financial Services Company being our largest stockholder with approximately 11% of our outstanding shares of common stock.
-These investors may sell their shares at any time for a variety of reasons and such sales could depress the market price of our common stock.
-In addition, any such sales of our common stock by these entities could also impair our ability to raise capital through the sale of additional equity securities.
+As of December 31, 2020, we believe 10 of our largest holders of ADSs were active institutional investors who held approximately the equivalent of 37% of our outstanding ADSs in the aggregate, with Cardinal Capital Management LLC being our largest stockholder with approximately 7% of our ADSs.
+These investors may sell their ADSs at any time for a variety of reasons and such sales could depress the market price of our ADSs.
+In addition, any such sales of our ADSs by these entities could also impair our ability to raise capital through the sale of additional equity securities.

-We are subject to risks associated with development and construction of our Taiwan headquarters building.
+We are subject to risks associated with development and construction of our office buildings.

-In September 2018, we purchased 65,700 square feet of land in Hsinchu, Taiwan for a total cost of US\$58.9 million and expect to spend an estimated US\$75 million for the development and construction of our future Taiwan headquarters building, which is currently targeted for completion in 2024.
+In September 2018, we purchased 65,700 square feet of land in Hsinchu, Taiwan for a total cost of US\$58.9 million and expect to spend an estimated US\$77 million for the development and construction of our future Hsinchu headquarters building, which is currently targeted for completion in 2024.
+On February 18, 2021, the Company won a bid with a third-party to build an office building in Taipei, Taiwan and is expected to execute a property development agreement in May 2021, with property development costs to be defined and agreed in a subsequent agreement.
+See "Financial Information - Recent Developments" in Item 8 below.
 We have no experience developing and constructing office buildings and managing real property of this scale.
-We may encounter unanticipated occurrences or conditions during construction that may increase the expense of the project.
-We may also encounter unanticipated delays in the construction of the new building and local government approvals for the project may be delayed.
-We are financing this construction from our cash balance, which could limit alternative deployments of capital.
-The purchase of the land and construction of the building will increase our fixed assets significantly and could reduce our return on invested capital.
-After the office building has been constructed, we may consider sale and leaseback arrangements if favorable terms can be obtained.
+We may encounter unanticipated occurrences or conditions during construction that may increase the expense of these projects.
+We may also encounter unanticipated delays in the construction of the new buildings and local government approvals for the projects may be delayed.
+We are financing these construction projects from our cash balance, which could limit alternative deployments of capital.
+The purchase of the land and construction of the buildings will increase our fixed assets significantly and could reduce our return on invested capital.
+After the office buildings have been constructed, we may consider sale and leaseback arrangements if favorable terms can be obtained.